 Some people may take longer to heal than others.
-Those who have several implants or who have a complicated surgery may suffer additional discomfort.
-After the operation, the dentist would probably advise you to consume only soft foods for the next six weeks.
+Those who have several implants like all-on-4 or all-on-6 or who have complicated surgery may experience additional discomfort.
+After the operation, our dentist would advise you to consume only soft foods for the next six weeks.

 2. How Long Do Dental Implants Take to Heal?